Cantus (vocal ensemble)

-Cantus is an eight-member male a cappella ensemble based in Minneapolis, Minnesota, USA.
+Cantus is an eight-member low-voice a cappella ensemble based in Minneapolis, Minnesota, United States.

 Biography

-Cantus is a full-time, professional vocal chamber ensemble, made up of eight men singing in a TTBB (tenor, tenor, baritone, bass), changed male voice arrangement.
-The artists are self-led, with programming and musical direction coming from within the group itself.
-The ensemble is known for innovative concert programming, often tying together works of numerous genres to explore a selected narrative, including classical music, orchestral-vocal repertoire, folk music, art song, popular songs, spirituals, and newly commissioned works.
+The engaging low-voice ensemble Cantus is widely known for its trademark warmth and blend, innovative programming and riveting performances of music ranging from the Renaissance to the 21st century.

 The vocal group maintains a schedule of around 70 live concert performances and 30-40 education/outreach activities in a given season, both in the United States of America and abroad.
-Cantus is an active proponent of music education, encouraging people of all ages - especially men - to sing.
+Cantus is an active proponent of music education, encouraging people of all ages to sing.
 The ensemble has worked with tens of thousands of singers throughout the country in educational activities ranging from master classes to festivals and collaborations.
 New members are acquired through annual national auditions.

 The ensemble began as a student-run organization at St. Olaf College in 1995.
 After a successful northeast tour in the summer of 1998, Cantus transitioned into a professional ensemble and non-profit organization by 1999, based out of Minneapolis, MN.

 Notability

-Cantus is the only artist-led full-time vocal ensemble in the United States, and is one of two professional classical male vocal ensembles in the United States that pays its artists full-time salaries, while maintaining a year-round schedule of performances, the other being San Francisco's Chanticleer.
+Cantus is one of only two full-time, artist-led vocal ensemble in the United States, the other being Windborne, and is one of two professional classical male vocal ensembles in the United States that pays its artists full-time salaries, while maintaining a year-round schedule of performances, the other being San Francisco's Chanticleer.

+Additionally, Cantus embraces narrative programming, and its concerts have themes that explore such topics as homelessness, environmental conservation, isolation in the digital age, the sacrifices of military families, toxic masculinity, Alzheimer's and other dementias, and many more topics.
+This is achieved through music and spoken word.

 The ensemble received the 2009 Chorus America Margaret Hillis Award, the first collaborative ensemble to do so.
 The ensemble's regular work with students nationwide also garnered Chorus America's Education Outreach Award in 2011.
+In 2023, Cantus received the Alice Parker Fund award for its work presenting works that incorporate Black and Latino traditions from Chorus America.
 Cantus was selected by Minnesota Public Radio to be Artists in Residence for the 2010–11 season.
 The residency included supported touring, radio co-hosting, and international broadcasts via Performance Today.
+Cantus continues to have a vibrant relationship with Minnesota Public Radio, most recently having a nationally syndicated special called Giving Thanks in November 2024.